jcabmora/minibank/README.md

-#Minibank
+# Minibank
 A very simple rest api service to teach about cloud computing, containerization and distributed systems.

 ## Description

-The following are the supported user operations
+The following are the user facing operations that the service will provide once completed:

 1) register account
 2) authenticate account